gregorylmartin/Meraki-Digital-Standards/php/readme.md

 ##Indentation

 Your indentation should always reflect logical structure.
 It's fine to setup your editor to use tabs, but make sure that it is translating those tabs into spaces.
 Specifically, 4 spaces per tab.
 [A study of repos in GitHub](https://ukupat.github.io/tabs-or-spaces/) reveals evidence that spaces make up a fairly overwhelming majority.
-Sorry [Richard](https://www.youtube.com/watch?v=SsoOG6ZeyUI), tabs are uncool.
+Sorry [Richard Hendricks](https://www.youtube.com/watch?v=SsoOG6ZeyUI), tabs are uncool.

 Exception: if you have a block of code that would be more readable if things are aligned, use manual spaces so that your "=" or "=>" symbols line up: